 Dorchester Walking Festival

-May is National Walking Month and Dorset is a great area to explore on foot!
+May is National Walking Month, so it's the perfect time to explore Dorset’s landscapes on foot!

 Sherborne Castle Country Fair

-Taking place on 29th May, the Sherborne Castle Country Fair is an event that promises to be a fun-filled day out for the entire family.
+Taking place on Whitsun Bank Holiday Monday, the Sherborne Castle Country Fair is an event that promises to be a fun-filled day out for the entire family.
 The fair is set within the picturesque Sherborne Castle estate, where visitors can enjoy stunning views of the castle and its surrounding countryside.
 There's something for everyone, from the exciting main ring displays to the wide variety of stalls and attractions.

 There are also classic cars, vintage tractors, and other interesting exhibits on display.
 With delicious food and drink options available, the Sherborne Castle Country Fair is a must-visit event for anyone looking for a memorable day out in the beautiful Dorset countryside.